 Pranayama, (alternate nostril breathing) is good for PTSD and mental health

 I teach alternate nostril breathing, (aka pranayama) to my clients and students in my clinical practice and certificate course on Integrative Medicine for Mental Health.
-I was excited to hear yesterday that the Former Secretary of State Hilary Clinton is practicing Pranayama, also called alternate nostril breathing.
+I was excited to hear yesterday that the Former Secretary of State Hillary Clinton is practicing Pranayama, also called alternate nostril breathing.
 Breathing and walking in the woods to absorb the benefits of the sun and blue green rays of forest light are great ways to restore brain health and wellbeing after the rigors of any stressful period in one’s life.